 Concrete is one of the most sophisticated building materials available and offers immense variety as well as flexibility.
 A concrete block has been considered a key component of retaining walls.
 Designed in such a way that they set comfortably on a base of gravel, these blocks stay strong even on applying pressure.

 Besides, contrary to the general opinion that these blocks look very plain, they go really well with the Spanish style of architecture.
-Added to this, ground faced concrete blocks are popularly used in architecture of the midcentury.
+Added to this, ground-faced concrete blocks are popularly used in the architecture of the midcentury.

 Benefits

 These blocks are free of toxic chemicals and also do not discharge any harmful allergens.
 Hence they are extremely eco-friendly options to go for.
-Moreover, the blocks require cleaning only once in a year, a property which is hard to find in many building materials.
+Moreover, the blocks require cleaning only once a year, a property that is hard to find in many building materials.

 As for the variety of concrete blocks available, there are several different sizes and shapes.
-The split face variety offers a wide range of colours of differing costs and also requires a much simplified wall construction.
+The split face variety offers a wide range of colors of differing costs and also requires a much-simplified wall construction.
 Also, these blocks can be used in creating curves in any structure.

-Furthermore, installing concrete blocks is much easier than many other labour-intensive types.
-And, once installed, they can last till an entire century.
+Furthermore, installing concrete blocks is much easier than many other labor-intensive types.
+And, once installed, they can last an entire century.

 Disadvantages